-1) Asst.
+1) Assoc.
 Prof. Dr. Ziyaad Mahomed

-Asst Prof. Dr. Ziyaad is a South African Islamic Finance Scholar, providing Islamic finance and Shariah advisory since 1998.
-He is currently Lead Researcher (Shari'ah) at Centre of Excellence in Islamic Social Finance and Assistant Professor at INCEIF University and lectures Masters' and Doctoral Students in Islamic Jurisprudence and Law.
-He served as Associate Dean of E-Learning and Director of Executive Education for 3 years.
+Assoc.
+Prof. Dr. Ziyaad is a member of the Shariah Committee with effect from 02 January 2017, and the Chairman of Shariah Committee since February 2017.
+He, a South African Islamic Finance Scholar, has consulted and advised financial institutions and regulators in Islamic finance, regulation, social finance, fintech and Islamic law for almost 25 years.
+He is currently the Lead Researcher (Shari'ah) at Centre of Excellence in Islamic Social Finance at International Center for Education in Islamic Finance (INCEIF) University and former Associate Dean of E-Learning and Director of Executive Education at INCEIF University.
 Dr. Ziyaad holds a PhD in Islamic Finance from INCEIF, BA (Hons) Business (Finance) from Anglia Ruskin University, United Kingdom, and a Chartered Islamic Finance Professional (CIFP) holder from INCEIF.
 He also holds an MBA and Certificate in Islamic Law from The Management College of Southern Africa (MANCOSA) and University of Kwazulu Natal, South Africa, respectively.
 Dr. Ziyaad serves as Chairman and member of several Shariah Advisory Boards of Islamic banks, fintechs and takaful companies internationally.